-Camden Catholic Football Coach fired, cites racism
+Camden Catholic football coach fired, cites racism

 Strom is alleging racism in published reports.

-He says since his first season here, the school president has asked him to "get more white players on the field because they would connect with the alumni base."
+He says since his first season, the school president has asked him to "get more white players on the field because they would connect with the alumni base."
 The team is now about one-half minority.

 Strom says there have also been occasions when he was asked whether a student came from "a single or double parent household."